Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 Watch free fireworks from the beach.

-Every Friday evening at 7:45 the Hilton Hawaiian Village puts on a fireworks display.
-Even though you might get a glimpse from elsewhere in the city, the perfect viewing location is right on Waikiki Beach.
+Every Friday evening at 7:45, the Hilton Hawaiian Village puts on a fireworks display.
+Even though you might catch a glimpse from elsewhere in the city, the perfect viewing location is right on Waikiki Beach.
 Bring a snack and a drink, and enjoy the show!

 Come face to face with the Hawaiian Royalty.

-The Hawaiian Islands were once a proud and noble kingdom, with a unique and happy culture.
-Beloved members of the royal family are immortalized throughout Honolulu and Waikiki.
+The Hawaiian Islands were once a proud and noble kingdom, with a unique and rich culture.
+Important members of the royal family are immortalized throughout Honolulu and Waikiki.
 Before my visit, I never realized that coming face to face with royalty would be among the free things to do in Oahu.

-You can find King Kamehameha the Great at 447 S. King St.,, King Kamehameha III at Thomas Square 925 S. Beretania St., Queen Liliuokalani between Iolani Palace and the Capitol Building, Queen Emma, King Kamehameha IV and their son, Prince Albert at the Royal Marketplace 2330 Kalakaua Ave., Queen Kapiolani at Kapiolani Park.
-2686 Kalakaua Ave, Prince Jonah Kuhio Kalanianaole at 2537 Kalakaua Ave., King david Kalakaua statue, at the intersection of Kalakaua and Kuhio Avenues, and Princess Ka’iulani at 150 Kaʻiulani Ave.
+You can find statues of King Kamehameha the Great at 447 S. King St., King Kamehameha III at Thomas Square 925 S. Beretania St., Queen Liliuokalani between Iolani Palace and the Capitol Building, Queen Emma, King Kamehameha IV, and their son, Prince Albert at the Royal Marketplace 2330 Kalakaua Ave., Queen Kapiolani at Kapiolani Park.
+2686 Kalakaua Ave., Prince Jonah Kuhio Kalanianaole at 2537 Kalakaua Ave., King David Kalakaua statue at the intersection of Kalakaua and Kuhio Avenues, and Princess Ka’iulani at 150 Kaʻiulani Ave.

-You can also find statues of other Hawaiian national heroes, including Duke Kahanamoku mentioned above, Saint Damien at the Capitol Building, Blessed Saint Mariane Cope at the Kewalo Basin Park, and Don Ho under the banyan tree in International Marketplace.
-You can also find statues of Gandhi, Elvis, and no less than 6 replicas of Dr. Sun Yat-Sen, founder of the People’s Republic of China.
+You can also find statues of other Hawaiian national heroes, including Duke Kahanamoku mentioned above, Saint Damien at the Capitol Building, Blessed Saint Mariane Cope at Kewalo Basin Park, and Don Ho under the banyan tree in the International Marketplace.
+Additionally, statues of Gandhi, Elvis, and no less than six replicas of Dr. Sun Yat-Sen, founder of the People’s Republic of China, can be found.

 Pay your respects to the royal family.